prestonharberts/bib/Bible/acts2.md

 ###### 16
 “But this is what was spoken about through the prophet Joel:
 ###### 17
->  ‘ And in the last days it will be,’ God says,
+> ‘And in the last days it will be,’ God says,
->  ‘ That I will pour out my Spirit on all people,
+> ‘That I will pour out my Spirit on all people,
->  ‘ And your sons and your daughters will prophesy,
+> ‘And your sons and your daughters will prophesy,
->  ‘ And your young men will see visions,
+> ‘And your young men will see visions,
->  ‘ And your old men will dream dreams.
+> ‘And your old men will dream dreams.
 ###### 18
->  ‘ Even on my servants, both men and women,
+> ‘Even on my servants, both men and women,
->  ‘ I will pour out my Spirit in those days, and they will prophesy.
+> ‘I will pour out my Spirit in those days, and they will prophesy.
 ###### 19
->  ‘ And I will perform wonders in the sky above
+> ‘And I will perform wonders in the sky above
->  ‘ And miraculous signs on the earth below,
+> ‘And miraculous signs on the earth below,
->  ‘ Blood and fire and clouds of smoke.
+> ‘Blood and fire and clouds of smoke.
 ###### 20
->  ‘ The sun will be changed to darkness
+> ‘The sun will be changed to darkness
->  ‘ And the moon to blood
+> ‘And the moon to blood
->  ‘ Before the great and glorious day of the Lord comes.
+> ‘Before the great and glorious day of the Lord comes.
 ###### 21
->  ‘ And then everyone who calls on the name of the Lord will be saved.’
+> ‘And then everyone who calls on the name of the Lord will be saved.’
 ###### ¶ 22
 “Men of Israel, listen to these words: Jesus the Nazarene, a man clearly attested to you by God with powerful deeds, wonders, and miraculous signs that God performed among you through him, just as you yourselves know—
 ###### 23